achengli/py_ofdm/README.md

 ## Features

-- QAM modulation and demodulation is performed using Roberto Nobrega komm library [pypi.org.project/komm](https://pypi.org.project/komm) which allows the modulation order to be extended to square modulations beyond QPSK/4QAM.
+- QAM modulation and demodulation is performed using [Roberto Nobrega's komm library](https://github.com/rwnobrega/komm/) which allows the modulation order to be extended to square modulations beyond QPSK/4QAM.

 - Pilots can be inserted at any user selected indices and not just regularly spaced.
 DC subcarrier is unmodulated by default.